| Amount

 last year, according to statistics provided by Chem-Nuclear Systems.
 LLC.,

-That means it will
+the site's operator That means it will

 take hundreds of years longer for much of the radioactive materials to